Long recognized and praised as a creative force in acoustic music, Claire Lynch is a pioneer who

 many accolades including three GRAMMY nominations, seven International Bluegrass Music

-Association awards and the prestigious United States Artists Walker Fellowship
+Association awards and the prestigious United States Artists Walker Fellowship.

 Dolly Parton credits Claire with "one of the sweetest, purest and best lead voices in the music

-."
+business today."
 Her harmonies have graced the recordings of many stellar musicians.
 Equally

 gifted as a writer, her songs have been recorded by The Seldom Scene, Patty Loveless, Kathy